CMPSC-311-Allegheny-College-Fall-2022/lab01/README.md

 ### 1\.
 Robotic Races

-For the first portion of the project, we will hold robotic racing challenges during the beginning of the lab on Thursday, September 15th.
+For the first portion of the project, we will hold robotic racing challenges.
 You will need to build your robot and program it to be able to complete in a spring and box pushing races.
 You can elect to develop either an ethical (e.g., respectful) or an aggressive (e.g., interfering) robot behavior.

 ### Starting with the robot